-Last week, we dove head first into our tutorial for the guest room wood wall.
+Last week, we dove head first into our tutorial for the decorative wood wall treatment in the guest room.
 Today, we’re back to discuss the finishing touches!

 With the wood all up on our wall, it was officially time to put the intimidating power tools away and get out some DIY supplies that we’re a bit more comfortable using around here.